Working with you for the public

 Executive Support

-Jules Taylor is the Executive Support at Leapwise, managing Tom’s diary and looking after the HR and Operational Admin for the Business.
+Jules is the Executive Support at Leapwise, managing Tom’s diary and looking after the HR and Operational Admin for the Business.
 A Virtual PA since 2019, she had previously spent 12 years working in London supporting C-Suite and HR Executives as a Personal Assistant.

 Prior to working as a Personal Assistant, Jules worked as a Travel Agent for over a decade, which allowed her to indulge in her love of travelling and seeing new places.